Thund4r/Thund4r.github.io/_pages/chapter1.md

 ![Preprocessed words after padding](/assets/images/singledatapadded.png) *Preprocessed words after padding*

 The words are then replaced with the dictionary index corresponding to the word. e.g., 'go' would be replaced by 71, and '.' by 2.
-Note: The two languages do not share the same dictionary, so the index number 3 may correspond to '<eos>' in the English dict whilst in the French dict it is '<bos>'.
+Note: The two languages do not share the same dictionary, so the index number 3 may correspond to '$$\text{<eos>}$$' in the English dict whilst in the French dict it is '$$\text{<bos>}$$'.

 ![Preprocessed words after being replaced by index](/assets/images/singledataindex.png) *Preprocessed words after being replaced by index*